NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

-This is a little better, we have abstracted away a bit of boilerplate, but there is still a "magic property", `container` -- this is generally where object oriented programming can get a negative reputation for -- a lock of _proper_ or _incomplete_ abstraction.
+This is a little better, we have abstracted away a bit of boilerplate, but there is still a "magic property", `container` -- this is generally where object oriented programming can get a negative reputation for -- a lack of _proper_ or _incomplete_ abstraction.

 > _A bad abstraction is worse than no abstraction_